DorenCalliku/markdown-cv/index.md

 | <a href="https://github.com/DorenCalliku">Github</a>
 </div>

-### Experienced in
+### Experience

 Proficient in structured-data analysis and interpretation using python and SQL, sometimes exploring ontologies and graph analysis.
-Currently working on my masters thesis: _Revising the clinical criteria for Dementia through explainable machine learning and counterfactuals._
+Currently working on my masters thesis: Revising the clinical criteria for Dementia through explainable machine learning and counterfactuals.
 With experience both in industry and academic research in the fields of health, finance, and asset management.

 ### Interests